print

 Festus was now dead, and Albinus was but upon the road; so he [Ananus] assembled the Sanhedrin of judges, and brought before them the brother of Jesus, who was called Christ, whose name was James, and some others, [or some of his companions]; and when he had formed an accusation against them as breakers of the law, he delivered them to be stoned.
 (Antiquities of the Jews, Book 20, Chapter 9)

 The apostle Paul was clearly the most prolific New Testament author.
 His epistles are studied more by Christians today than any other books of the Bible.
 Paul was persecuted greatly for his faith and spent the end of his life in a Roman prison, waiting to be executed.
-However, prior to his conversion, Paul was one of the greatest persecutors of Christians in the Roman world.
-He dragged people into prison for their belief in the Christian faith and even consented to their death.
+However, prior to his conversion, he was one of the greatest persecutors of Christians in the Roman world.
+He literally dragged people into prison for their belief in Christ and even consented to their death.
 Paul personally authorized the execution of Stephen, the first New Testament martyr (Acts 7:60-8:1).
 However, after his conversion (Acts 9:1-9), Paul’s commitment to Christianity and the gospel became legendary.

 From Fear to Devotion